Fresno State vs. Boise State NCAA Football Odds, Plays and Insights | November 6, 2021

 - Boise State's games this season have gone over the total in two out of eight opportunities (25%).

-- In games that Boise State amasses more than 346.8 yards, the team is 3-1 against the spread and 3-1 overall.
+- In games that Boise State amasses over 346.8 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Broncos have turned the ball over 10 times, eight fewer times than the Bulldogs have forced turnovers (18).
+- The Broncos have 10 giveaways this season, while the Bulldogs have 18 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.